-One Foot On Sea and One Foot On Shore
+One Foot In Sea and One Foot On Shore

 By Jeff Baker

 I’d been walking along the beach for quite a while, since before the sun set.
-I’d seen the Atlantic, but I’d taken it for granted.
+I’d grown up around the Atlantic, but I’d taken it for granted.
 The Pacific was somehow different.
 It seemed vast, endless.
 More blue.
 I almost imagined that the Pacific had swallowed the sun.

 I stopped and gazed out over the ocean at the darkness.
 Buildings on a section of beach, looking like they were growing out of the water, lighted windows glimmering in the dark.
 And a shape under the water slowly moving towards the shore.

 The shape began to emerge from the water; a man, wearing a jacket with no tie.
 He stopped, waist-high in the water.
 His eyes were shining like the windows.
 He was smiling, his teeth glimmering.